ReversedEkko/ReversedEkko/README.md

 ## 👋 Hello, I'm Phil Jiang!

 ### 🚀 About Me
-I'm a passionate frontend developer with a keen interest in creating beautiful and user-friendly web applications.
+I'm a passionate full stack developer with a keen interest in creating beautiful and user-friendly web applications.
 My journey in the world of coding has been an exciting one, and I'm always eager to learn and explore new technologies.

 ### 💻 Tech Stack
 - HTML, CSS, JavaScript
 - Svelte, Vue.js
 - Tailwind CSS
 - Git, GitHub
+- Java
+- C#

 ### 🌱 Currently Learning
 I believe in continuous improvement, and currently, I'm expanding my skills in object orinated programming languages, like c++ and java